Academic Policies

 Steps for Academic Appeal of Dismissal

-1. The Associate Dean of the Undergraduate Program will notify the student of their dismissal via email.
+1. The Senior Associate Dean, Academic Programs will notify the student of their dismissal via email.
 Student sends written appeal via email to the office of the Executive Vice Dean or designee of the College within 5 business days of notification of dismissal.

-2. Within 5 business days and after appropriate fact finding, the office of the Executive Vice Dean or designee will inform the student of the final decision via email.
+2. After appropriate fact finding, the office of the Executive Vice Dean or designee will inform the student of the final decision via email.

 3. A copy of the email notification of the decision from the office of the Executive Vice Dean or designee to the student will be placed in the student’s record.